 Patent Law is always bedeviled with quality.
 Identifying good patents is hard enough, let alone figuring out who is good at making them.
 Unified decided to take on both by first objectively determining what a good patent prosecution outcome is.
 It then investigated what law firms had the best outcomes for each art unit.
-Members can now compare outcomes between law firms to see which ones had the best track record of obtaining good patents in the least time.
+Members can now compare outcomes between law firms to see which ones have the best track record of obtaining good patents in the least time.
 They can also look at how their prosecution outcomes compare to a competitor.

-Traditionally patent ranking providers used either the total number of patents granted in a given year, pendency, or allowance rate as an overall rating.
+Traditionally, patent ranking providers used either the total number of patents granted in a given year, pendency, or allowance rate as an overall rating.
 Recently, this has expanded to using a combination approach and looking to add how many office actions it may take a given firm to get the patent granted.

-However, when examining the data of large companies this analysis tends to fail since large technology companies, for example, have the necessary capital and resources to get the patent granted, no matter the quality.
-This often results in range of quality and does not truly provide an overall ranking when selecting a law firm.
+However, when examining the data of large companies, this analysis tends to fail since large technology companies, for example, have the necessary capital and resources to get the patent granted, no matter the quality.
+This often results in a range of quality and does not truly provide an overall ranking when selecting a law firm.

-Art Unit | Allowance Rate | Total | Pendency (Years) |
+| Art Unit | Allowance Rate | Total | Pendency (Years) |

 1786 |